koalaman/shellcheck/shellcheck.1.md

 Windows users seeing `commitBuffer: invalid argument (invalid character)` should set their terminal to use UTF-8 with `chcp 65001`.

-# AUTHOR
+# AUTHORS

-ShellCheck is written and maintained by Vidar Holen.
+ShellCheck is developed and maintained by Vidar Holen, with assistance from a long list of wonderful contributors.

 # REPORTING BUGS

 Bugs and issues can be reported on GitHub:

 https://github.com/koalaman/shellcheck/issues

 # COPYRIGHT

-Copyright 2012-2019, Vidar Holen.
+Copyright 2012-2019, Vidar Holen and contributors.
 Licensed under the GNU General Public License version 3 or later, see https://gnu.org/licenses/gpl.html

 # SEE ALSO